AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 </svg>
 ```

 If I needed icons for a project, I'd install one of the many icon libraries that are available, but that always left me unsatisfied.
-Sure, there's nothing wrong with using libraries, but it's always a good idea to know how the tools you use really work under the hood.
+Sure, there's nothing wrong with using libraries, but it also doesn't hurt to understand how the tools you use really work under the hood.
 So why not also learn how to draw your own SVG icons by hand, even if you end up using a library in the end?

 As you'll see in this tutorial, coding SVG icons by hand is actually fairly straightforward once you master the basic shapes and syntax.
 We'll draw a bunch of icons to help you hone your SVG skills.
 Here's a sneak peek at all of the icons we'll create: